PUT /cards

 }

-Another example of the card object is available in the cards section.
+Additional examples of the card object can be found in the cards section.

 Response

-If the update is successful, the server returns an empty JSON object.
+On success, the server responds with an empty JSON object.

-The HTTP status code indicates the result of the request: success with status 200, or failure with status 500.
+The HTTP status code indicates the result of the request: 200 for success, or 500 if an error occurs.

 Related articles: Working with server